courseportal/coursePortal/docs/source/notes/log_jacob.rst

 8/9/2013:
 *Editing questions now fully implemented
 *Bugfixes
-*User can now create two assignments of same name.
-*Edit assignment will overwrite old assignment with same id rather than create new assignment
+*User can now create two assignments of same name without overwriting one or the other *Edit assignment will overwrite old assignment with same id rather than create new assignment

+8/12/2013:
+*Fixed bugs in the deletion of questions